| Tasks for Future Agrobots Robots of the future

 Here, robots will analyze data given by light sensors and

+then shade the robot by a certain amount.
 To make this project interesting, we decided to create a

 working model of a automatic shade that would control the